nikija/public/content/users/commander-web/configuration/finance/accounting-configuration.md

 When the team is creating a new invoice it will in this case always select "30 days" unless you manually specify a different date.

+## Accounting Revenue & Payment Mapping Table

+### VAT

+The Mews Commander supports several accounting system exports.
+Some of those exports require mapping of all the products, payments and also the VAT Rates.

+The VAT Rate fields are open text fields, where the hotel can put their mapping codes, as dictated by the Accounting Software with which the accountant works.

+### Payments

+You will see every possible payment type that is available in the system in this selection.
+We suggest to firstly create the "Accounting Categories" for each payment type, with their specific accounting codes.

+Secondly return to this Accounting Configuration Screen, and select for each payment type the correct Payment Accounting Category.
+Once each payment is correctly mapped, it will automatically pick up this mapping in the different Accounting Integrations.